usnistgov/800-63-3/sp800-63-3/cover.md

 [**SP 800-63A Enrollment and Identity Proofing**](#800-63a)

 NIST SP 800-63-A addresses how applicants can prove their identities and become enrolled as valid subscribers within an identity system.
-It provides guidelines for processes by which applicants can both proof and enroll at one of three different levels of risk mitigation in both remote and physically-present scenarios. _This document contains both normative and informative material._
+It provides a guideline for processes by which applicants can both proof and enroll at one of three different levels of risk mitigation in both remote and physically-present scenarios. _This document contains both normative and informative material._

 SP 800-63A sets requirements to achieve a given IAL.
 The three IALs reflect the options agencies may select based on their risk profile and the potential harm caused by an attacker making a successful false claim of an identity.
 The IALs are as follows: